metpallyv/DecisionTrees/README.md

-(a) For the Iris dataset I used ηmin ∈ {5, 10, 15, 20}, and calculate the accuracy using ten fold cross-validation for each value of ηmin
+(a) For the Iris dataset I used ηmin ∈ {5, 10, 15, 20}, and calculate the accuracy using ten fold cross-validation for each value of ηmin.

 (b) For the Spambase dataset use ηmin ∈ {5, 10, 15, 20, 25}, and calculate the accuracy using ten